 The Forest Service directly intervenes to manage populations of invasive species that threaten forest and grassland health and sustainability.
 Rapid response following early detection is used to eradicate new infestations.
 If eradication is not feasible, Integrated Pest Management (IPM) and adaptive management techniques are implemented to help maintain ecosystem function.
 This includes research and management to increase the resilience of threatened ecosystems to mitigate the impacts of pests.
-In cooperation with external stakeholders, the Forest Service conducts research to characterize infestations, to identify factors conducive to infestations, and to develop tools and techniques to cost-effectively eradicate or manage priority invasive species.
+Using new research tools, and the authorities and requirements defined within our new Invasive Species Management Policy (Forest Service Manual 2900), the Forest Service coordinates closely with external stakeholders to implement effective control and management activities on millions of priority areas throughout the National Forest System.

-For example, the Jackson and Buffalo Ranger Districts of the Bridger-Teton National Forest in Wyoming include the majority of the land within the Jackson Hole Weed Management Association, where the Forest Service identified approximately 7,000 priority acres for detection and immediate eradication efforts.
+For example, the Jackson and Buffalo Ranger Districts of the Bridger-Teton National Forest in Wyoming include the majority of the land within the Jackson Hole Weed Management Association, where the Forest Service identified approximately 7,000 priority acres for early detection and immediate eradication efforts.
 In total, the Forest Service successfully eradicated 15 priority species from those 7,000 acres.
-Since 2000, the Forest Service, working in partnership with States and other Federal agencies, has implemented a national Slow the Spread (STS) strategy to minimize the rate at which gypsy moth spreads into uninfested areas.
-The STS program has reduced the spread of gypsy moth more than 60 percent from the historical level of 13 miles per year.
-In only 12 years, this program has prevented impacts on more than 100 million acres.
 When oak trees started dying in the San Francisco Bay Region, the Forest Service Pacific Southwest Research Station developed a collaborative research response that helped identify the cause-a water mold previously unknown to science.
 The combined efforts of the Forest Service with APHIS and numerous partners via the California Oak Mortality Task Force have reduced the human-assisted spread of Sudden Oak Death and helped communities in the 14 infested coastal counties in California and Oregon deal with the infestation.